dynamsoft-docs/capture-vision-docs/parameters/file/auxiliary/barcode-format-specification.md

 },
 {
     "Name":"BFS_1",
-    "BaseBarcodeFormatSpecificationName" : "BFS_0", // Use the same settings with BR_0 but add some changes.
+    "BaseBarcodeFormatSpecificationName" : "BFS_0", // Use the same settings with BFS_0 but add little changes.
     "MinResultConfidence" : 20
 }
 ```